MetacityTools/Studio/README.md

 ### v0.5.1

 -   [ ] Color in table view according to metadata amount
+    -   [x] Colorize model
+    -   [ ] Adjustable limit of metadata for coloring
+-   [ ] Feedback - show notifications on the bottom of the screen
 -   [ ] Projecting models onto models (2D onto 3D) - ✨WIP https://github.com/vojtatom/geometry
 -   [ ] Loading points and lines from SHP
 -   [ ] Export screenshot action